jessicawitte92/R_FOR_HERITAGE_TRAINING_WORKSHOP_EDINBURGH/Data analysis 18_05.md

 This function takes as the first argument the text from which we want to extract the hashtags, and  a *regular expression* as the second argument.
 This expression tells R to extract contents starting from and including # up to a whitespace (*w+*).

 Regular expressions and functions such as *str_extract_all* are useful for text manipulation.
-If, later on, you want to have a look at the full range of text manipulation functions and regular expressions available, see https://www.rstudio.com/wp-content/uploads/2016/09/RegExCheatsheet.pdf.

 Have a look at the format in which the hashtags are provided: